imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/lap.md

 - **Set Track cost to roughly the maximum displacement of the fastest cell between two frames** in your data.
 Inspect a few frames in napari and measure visually — too small = fragmented tracks; too large = false links across cells.
 - **Gap close cost should be ≥ Track cost.** A cell that disappears for *n* frames may have moved further than a single-frame neighbour, so allow more room.
 - **Keep merging / splitting at 0 unless you have a biological reason to enable them.** They are off by default because false-positive merges/splits are very disruptive downstream.
 Turn them on only when you actually see fusion / division events in your data.
-- **LAP gets expensive on very dense data** (thousands of cells per timepoint) because it solves a global assignment problem.
+- **LapTrack gets expensive on very dense data** (thousands of cells per timepoint) because it solves a global assignment problem.
 Consider TrackPy (adaptive search radius) or btrack (approximate update mode) for that case.

 ## Things this page does **not** claim